BRM Dynamic Tags Reference

 Completion Date:

-• {brm_progress:completion-date}
+• {brm_progress:completion_date}

 Date completed (if completed, uses WordPress date format; empty if not completed)